-The Miclon LNE 26 is a reasonably priced and quality e-bike with retro-inspired good looks and cruiser-bike style.
-It truly impressed us with its best-in-test distance range, propelling us over 21 miles while using the throttle only.
+The Miclon LNE 26 is a reasonably priced e-bike with retro-inspired good looks and cruiser-bike style.
+It impressed us with its distance range, propelling us over 21 miles while using the throttle only.
 The 250W rear hub motor scoots along up to 15.5 mph using any of the five pedal assist modes or when twisting the throttle.
 The step-through frame makes it easy to get on and off the bike, and the upright seated position is comfortable.
 It also has smooth and predictable handling and comes with several user-friendly features.
 The display and controls are functional but relatively basic, and it's far from the most powerful, but it can certainly go the distance.
-It is one of our favorite electric bikes we tested.Editor's Note: The Miclon LNE 26 review was updated on February 2, 2022, with more tips on what we would buy and extra information to compare products better.
+With a reasonable price, we feel it's a great value.Editor's Note: The Miclon LNE 26 review was updated on June 29, 2022, with more tips on what we would buy and extra information to compare products better.

 Miclon LNE 26 Review